Memory-Centric Embodied Question Answering: Experiments

 \subsection{Implementation}

-We use QwenVL2-7B \cite{wang2024qwen2} and GPT-4o \cite{gpt4o} as the built-in multi-modal large models, and employ Clip-ViT-Large \cite{radford2021learning} as unified encoder to encode the multi-modal memory into 768-dimensional features.
+We use Qwen30VL-8B \cite{Qwen2.5-VL} and GPT-4o \cite{gpt4o} as the built-in VLMs, and employ Clip-ViT-Large \cite{radford2021learning} as the unified encoder to encode the multi-modal memory into 768-dimensional features.
 The object detector is YOLOv11\cite{khanam2024yolov11}.
-Our simulator follows the setup of Explore-EQA \cite{ren2024explore} and conducts experiments in Habitat-Sim \cite{szot2021habitat}, and we conduct real-world experiments using the Unitree Go2 robot (see supplementary material).
-Inference is performed on an NVIDIA Tesla L40, with approximately 40 hours required to complete inference on the MT-HM3D dataset.
 We use Faiss \cite{douze2024faiss} as a library of dense vectors.
+Our simulator follows the setup of Explore-EQA \cite{ren2024explore} and conducts experiments in Habitat-Sim \cite{szot2021habitat}.
+Inference is performed on a single NVIDIA Tesla L40, with approximately 40 hours required to complete inference on the MT-HM3D dataset.